Watts family murders: Disappearance

-At approximately 1:48 a.m. on Monday, August 13, 2018, Shanann, returning from a business trip to Arizona, was driven home by her friend and colleague Nickole Utoft Atkinson.
-Over that weekend, Watts had been home with their daughters.
-Later that day, Shanann and the girls were reported missing by Atkinson, who became concerned when Shanann missed a scheduled obstetrics and gynecology appointment and failed to return her text messages.
-After Shanann missed a business meeting, Atkinson went to the Watts residence at about 12:10 p.m.
-When the doorbell and knocks went unanswered, Atkinson notified Watts, who was at work, and called the Frederick Police Department.
+At approximately 1:48 a.m. on Monday, August 13, 2018, Shanann returned from a business trip to Arizona and was driven home by her friend and colleague Nickole Utoft Atkinson.
+Over the weekend, Watts had been at home with their daughters.
+Later that day, Atkinson reported Shanann and the girls missing after Shanann failed to attend a scheduled obstetrics and gynecology appointment and did not respond to text messages.
+When Shanann also missed a business meeting, Atkinson went to the Watts residence at about 12:10 p.m.
+After repeated knocks and doorbell rings went unanswered, she contacted Watts, who was at work, and notified the Frederick Police Department.

-A Frederick police officer arrived to conduct a welfare check at about 1:40 p.m.
-During the welfare check, Watts gave the police officer permission to search the house, where the family dog was discovered unharmed, but no sign of Shanann or the girls was found.
-Searchers discovered Shanann's purse containing her keys and her medicine.
-Her phone was later located between the couch cushions in the family home.
-Her car, which still contained the girls' car seats, was in the garage.
-Shanann's wedding ring was found on the bedside table during the search of their home.
+A Frederick police officer arrived at approximately 1:40 p.m to conduct a welfare check.
+Watts would not allow the officer permission to search the home until he arrived, where the family dog was found unharmed but no trace of Shanann or the children was discovered.
+Searchers located Shanann's purse, which contained her keys and medication.
+Her phone was later found between the couch cushions in the living room.
+Her car, with the girls' car seats still inside, remained parked in the garage.
+Shanann's wedding ring was discovered on the bedside table during the search.

-The FBI and the Colorado Bureau of Investigation (CBI) joined the investigation the next day.
-Watts initially told police that he had no idea where his family might be and that he had not seen his wife since 5:15 a.m. the previous day, when he left for work.
-He gave interviews to Denver stations KMGH-TV and KUSA-TV outside the house, pleading for the return of his wife and daughters.
-Investigators with search dogs could be heard on the property during the interview.
+The FBI and the Colorado Bureau of Investigation (CBI) joined the investigation the following day.
+Watts initially told police that he did not know where his family might be and that he had last seen his wife at 5:15 a.m. the previous day, when he left for work.
+He gave interviews to Denver stations KMGH-TV and KUSA-TV outside the family home, pleading for the return of his wife and daughters.
+During one of the interviews, investigators with search dogs could be heard working on the property.